-American experimental electronic musician Katie Gately utilizes a plethora of computer programs in order to mutate and reshape her voice into dense, chaotic, unsettling sound constructions.
-Her unpredictable compositions waver between abrasive industrial collages and playful, abstract dance-pop tunes, exhibiting an absurdist sense of humor and an ear for rhythm and melody.
+American experimental electronic musician Katie Gately utilizes a plethora of computer programs to shape her voice into dense, unsettling sound constructions.
+Her unpredictable compositions waver between industrial collages and playful, abstract pop tunes, exhibiting an absurdist sense of humor and an ear for rhythm and melody.

-Raised in Brooklyn, Gately earned a degree in Sound Design from the University of Southern California, but never formally trained as a musician.
-The Los Angeles-based artist began uploading her compositions to Soundcloud in 2012, and by the end of the following year, she had released a self-titled 12" EP on Public Information and cassette ‘Pipes’ on Blue Tapes, both to critical acclaim.
+Raised in Brooklyn, Gately earned a degree in film production and sound design from the University of Southern California but never formally trained as a musician.
+In 2012, the Los Angeles-based artist began uploading her compositions to Soundcloud and by late 2013 she had released a self-titled 12" EP on Public Information and an EP cassette on Blue Tapes, both to critical acclaim.
 Following a limited lathe cut 7” single with Prayer on FET Press, Gately was invited to contribute to FatCat Records' split series, sharing an EP with Tlaotlon.
-In 2015, Gately appeared on Nosaj Thing's ‘Fated’ album and remixed Björk's song "Family.”
+In 2015, Gately appeared on Nosaj Thing's Fated LP and remixed Björk's song "Family”.

 Her debut album Color, released on TriAngle Records in October 2016, was well-received.
 Production work in 2017 included a remix for Zola Jesus and most notably, production on 6 of the 11 songs on serpentwithfeet's debut LP soil.

 Gately spent most of 2018 hanging out with her mother who was a monumental badass of a human being.
 She is very slowly working on her second LP.